tomiwa-adesanya/RasterConvert/README.md

  ## Installing and running RasterConvert(Non Python Programmers)

- For non-programmers, I have compiled a setup that may be used to install this application in your computer, and I have also compiled a standalone executable that doesn't require installation to use software.
+ For non-programmers, I have compiled and included(in this repository) a setup that may be installed unto your computer before running application.
+ Upon installation of setup, shortcuts will be added to your start menu and desktop.
+I have also included(in this repository) a  standalone executable that doesn't require installation before running application.